wqking/metapp/doc/variant.md

 in the returned Variant can be `T &`, or `T`, both the `const` and reference can be discarded.
 If we cast to `T`, the return type can be `T &`, the reference is added.
 This is not an issue, because we can always call `var.get<const T &>()` or `var.get<T &>()` on the casted Variant, there is no any difference.
-In brief on the note, the returned type doesn't guarantee the reference or CV is same as the type we cast to, but the returned type can guarantee (assume we cast to T, the returned type is U),
+In brief, the returned type doesn't guarantee the reference or CV is same as the type we cast to, but the returned type can guarantee as below code (assume we cast to T, the returned type is U),
 ```c++
 metapp::getNonReferenceMetaType(metapp::getMetaType<U>())->equal(metapp::getNonReferenceMetaType(metapp::getMetaType<T>()));
 castedVariant.canGet<U>();